dmurdoch/rgl/cran-comments.md

-# 1.3.14
+# 1.3.16

-This small release fixes a memory leak that was introduced in the last release.
+This small release fixes a segfault when running under Xvfb on MacOS, and improves some triangulation code.

-Other minor changes are described in the NEWS.
+I think the segfault is probably not the one BDR has been seeing in his MacOS runs, but it might be.